kudzaitsapo/kudzaitsapo/README.md

 - 👯 I’m looking to collaborate on `any Django related projects`
 - 🤔 I’m looking for help with `developing a digital library ...`
 - 💬 Ask me about `developing APIs with Flask and FlaskRestful` :thinking:
-- 📫 How to reach me: Email: kudzaitsapo@gmail.com Twitter: [My twitter](https://twitter.com/kudzaitsapo)
+- 📫 How to reach me: kudzaitsapo@gmail.com [My twitter](https://twitter.com/kudzaitsapo)
 - ⚡ Fun fact: `Did you know: The first oranges weren’t orange` :astonished: